EthanTreg/PyTorch-Network-Loader/README.md

 ### Layer Types

-`layers` have several options, each with its own options:
+`layers` have several options, each with its own parameters.

+All layers can take the optional `group` parameter which means that that layer will only be active if the network attribute `group` is equal to the layer's `group`.
+This is most useful if the head gets changed during training.
+`skip` layers should be used between groups so that the expected input shape is correct.
+See `layer_examples.json` under `network_configs` to see how to use groups and other layers.

 **Linear layers**
 - `ordered_bottleneck`: Information-ordered bottleneck to randomly change the size of the bottleneck